pennypriddy/pokedex-challenge-qa/README.md

 ## The Tasks

 1. Build a test plan (20 minutes)
-- This app is still in its MVP state, but we will be building out more features and would like to make a plan for testing it.
+- This app is still in its MVP state.
+We would like to make a plan for testing it.
 The app's current capabilities are
    - User can view a list of pokemon
    - A user can filter the list by name, type, and weakness (a pokemon can be 1-2 types and be weak to one or multiple types)
    - A user can click on a pokemon and see its details including type, weakness, and evolutionary line (the pokemon it evolves from and to) if applicable
    - A user can click on a pokemon in the evolutionary line and go to the selected pokemon's page

    How should we build out the test plan for this app?
-Where do we need:
+Please ask any questions that will help you make decisions and consider:
    - E2E tests
    - Integration tests
    - API tests